Welcome to The Search for Life After Death

 I have no agenda other than sharing wisdom.
 I do not sell anything, nor am I any kind or guru, psychic or religious nut.
 In fact, I encourage leaving all of your beliefs behind and looking solely at the evidence for life after death.
 I heartily welcome spirited discussion and new ideas as this is how we grow and learn.
 Please also feel free to share the spiritual books, ideas or people that have inspired you.
-Do you have an exciting new project related to life after death, have an experience you’d like to share, or questions to ask?
+Do you have an experience you’d like to share, a favorite book or website, or just a question?
 Just leave a comment on this page below.

 The name of this site implies an ongoing action.
 To search; to seek knowledge not predefined by any religion, creed or scientific dogma is the foundation of an evidence-based belief system.
 Millions of people have spiritual experiences; they glimpse the other side or have the skill to perceive it.
 What is the wisdom they return with?
 Is there a consistent message?
-Does the evidence prove life after death?
+Does the evidence support the reality of life after death?
 These are some of the questions that started me down this road, but my journey is my own.
 The Search for Life After Death asks you to build your own understanding of spirituality through evidence, experience, research and observation.
 At the end, we may come up with different interpretations of the evidence, and that’s okay.

 Tips on how to start your search for life after death:

 Assume nothing.
 Become a blank slate.
 Let go of your preconceived ideas, beliefs, faith systems, opinions and prior judgements.
 When evaluating something, watch yourself for knee-jerk reactions and judgements.
 Take the time to look at everything carefully and from all perspectives.

 Familiarize yourself with the seven areas of afterlife research.
 These include spiritual phenomena and scientific study that are used as evidence for life after death.
 Check out my Resources for Afterlife Research page for information on each one of these topics.

 - Near-Death Experiences